 How can I find a genuine online corn broker?

 The most obvious sign for genuine online trading brokers is their licenses.
-All respected brokers will be regulated by authoritative bodies such as the FCA, ASIC, CySEC, or others, depending on their location.
+All respected brokers will be regulated by authoritative bodies such as the FCA, ASIC, CySEC, NBRB and others, depending on their location.